qtnc/miditext/readme.md

 I discovered ABC notation and abc2midi program for the first time in 2003.
 Although it was cool, it was severly limited: it was difficult to create songs that went beyond a single track of piano or guitar.
-No drums, almost only a single instrument and that was it.
+Almost no drums, almost only a single instrument or maybe two and that was it.

 It was also very cool because traditional music creation software weren't accessible with screen readers.
 Well known titles like ableton, FL studio, lmms and all others are still almost totally unusable nowadays, and I think they probably won't ever be.
 We can, however, use Reaper.
 That's very nice.